 While the mathematical aspects of a social media algorithm might be complex, the basic function isn’t.
-Sure, algorithms do their best to figure out what their users wants by trying to predict behaviours, but the social signals informing the algorithm are easy to understand — engagement and authority.
+For social media naturals, this understanding comes naturally.
+Algorithms do their best to figure out what their users wants by trying to predict behaviours, but the social signals informing the algorithm are easy to understand for anyone — it’s all about engagement and authority.

 Imagine pulling all your social media followers into a spreadsheet with three columns; one for engagement, one for authority, and one for the total.
 In each column for each follower, you then calculate a rank number between 1 (low) to 10 (high).
 The top 10% most engaged followers would be given a score of 10, the second most engaged 10% would get a score of 9, and so on.
 And then you would do the same for each 10% of your followers in terms of authority.